Spectris: History

 Spectris announced in December 2020 that Millbrook Proving Ground would be divested from the Spectris portfolio of companies and acquired by UTAC CERAM for £133 million.
 The divestment was completed on the 2 February 2021.

 In December 2020 it was announced that B&K Vibro, another Spectris company, would be acquired by NSK Group for £163 million in cash.

 In April 2021, Spectris announced the acquisition of the real-time operating system developer and manufacturer Concurrent Real-Time from Battery Ventures, a Boston-based PE firm, for a purchase consideration of $166.7 million (£121.2 million) in cash.
 Spectris also announced the divestment of ESG Solutions from its Industrial Solutions Division for $4 million to SCF Partners to be merged into their existing company Deep Imaging Technologies, Inc. Following this, on the 24 August 2021, the divestment of NDC Technologies was confirmed.
 NDC was acquired by Nordson Corporation from Spectris for $180 million.

 Spectris announced on 11 January 2022 that the specialist bioanalysis sensor company, Creoptix, had been acquired by Malvern Panalytical for an undisclosed sum.
 Creoptix would be integrated into Malvern Panalytical throughout the first half of 2022.
 In April the Spectris operating company, Red Lion Controls, announced that they have acquired MB Connect Line for an undisclosed figure.

 On the 19 April 2022, Spectris announced its intention to divest Omega Engineering to the Dwyer Group, an Arcline portfolio company, for $525 million subject to regulatory approval.
 In addition, Spectris announced a share buyback programme of up to £300 million, with an initial tranche of £150 million followed by a further £150 million subject to approval by shareholders.

 In May 2022, it was announced Spectris had acquired the California-based designer and manufacturer of piezo-electric accelerometers and dynamic force sensors, Dytran Instruments for £66 million.

 In June 2025, Spectris stated that it would agree to be taken private by Advent International if the private equity firm made its £3.73 billion ($5.06 billion) offer official.
 In July 2025, Spectris agreed to a takeover offer from U.S. investment firm KKR valuing it at 4.7 billion pounds ($6.46 billion) including debt, and withdrew its support for a rival offer from Advent.
+The transaction was approved by the court on 2 December 2025, so allowing it to proceed to completion.

+In May 2026, Andrew Williams, Chairman and interim CEO, announced that Constance Baroudel would be appointed CEO later in the year.